Santa Maria della Salute: Exterior

-Facade
+Façade

-The main facade is richly decorated by statues of the four evangelists recently attributed to Tommaso Rues:
+The main Façade is richly decorated by statues of the four evangelists recently attributed to Tommaso Rues:

 Interior

 While its external decoration and location capture the eye, the internal design itself is quite remarkable.
 The octagonal church, while ringed by a classic vocabulary, hearkens to Byzantine designs such as the Basilica of San Vitale.
 The interior has its architectural elements demarcated by the coloration of the material, and the central nave with its ring of saints atop a balustrade is a novel design.
 It is full of Marian symbolism – the great dome represents her crown, the cavernous interior her womb, the eight sides the eight points on her symbolic star.

 The interior is octagonal with eight radiating chapels on the outer row.
 The three altars to the right of the main entrance are decorated with scenes from the life of the Virgin Mary, patroness of the church, by Luca Giordano: The Presentation of Our Lady in the Temple, Assumption of Our Lady, and Nativity of Our Lady.
-The third altar to the left of the entrance hosts a painting by Titian titled The Descent of the Holy Ghost.
+The third altar to the left of the entrance hosts a painting by Titian titled The Descent of the Holy Spirit.

 The Baroque high altar arrangement, designed by Longhena himself, shelters an iconic Byzantine Madonna and Child of the 12th or 13th century, known as Panagia Mesopantitissa in Greek ("Madonna the mediator" or "Madonna the negotiator") and came from Candia in 1669 after the fall of the city to the Ottomans.
 The statuary group at the high altar, depicting The Queen of Heaven expelling the Plague (1670) is a theatrical Baroque masterpiece by the Flemish sculptor Josse de Corte.
 It originally held Alessandro Varotari's painting of the Virgin holding a church that the painter submitted with his architectural proposal.